 Student athletes must have a valid STUDENT HEALTH EXAMINATION FORM.
 The form on file in the School Health Office must:

 - no more than 30 days before the start of the sport season

 - by the deadline for each sports season as posted on the District website.

 - be dated within twelve months prior to the start of the season.
-However, if the student has had a physical in the 12 months before the season starts, it will be accepted until the end of the season.be signed and stamped by a health care provider licensed in New York State
+However, if the student has had a physical in the 12 months before the season starts, it will be accepted until the end of the season must be signed and stamped by a health care provider licensed in New York State

-- indicate the student can participate in sports without restrictions. contain a BLOOD PRESSURE.
+- indicate the student can participate in sports without restriction and BLOOD PRESSURE.

 All students must have the approval of the District Chief Medical Officer prior to participation for EACH sports season.

 Please note: School Athletic Health Appraisals will not be done by the District Chief Medical Officer in school during the summer.
 If a Health Appraisal is needed for fall sports contact your school nurse by May 15 prior to the Fall season to set up an appointment.